sc-idevops/relax/README.md

 ## Do

 - Breathe.
 Really, just pay attention to your breath.
 It’s the most basic of tools you have anywhere and anytime to help control anxiety.
 You’ll find this a recurring theme in nearly all of my other recommendations.
+- Physical Basics: Have you eaten?
+Are you thirsty?
+Tea is super relaxing if you need to get some hydration in.
+Don't forget, have you slept?
 - Writing down what’s on your mind can help dump out everything onto paper so you can come back to it later while focusing on relaxing in the here and now.
 - Coloring something either digitally or on paper can be very diverting and make you feel like a kid again <3
 - Talking with friends and loved ones can help you express what’s on your mind and together you can try to solve what’s bothering you.